JasperGerth/Mopidy-GPIOcont/README.rst

     lcd_port = 1

 The configuration shown here is also the default configuration.
-Below is an explanation for each setting (Pins are in BCM mode you can see `here <http://raspberrypi.stackexchange.com/a/12967>`_  what your pin numbers are.):
+Below is an explanation for each setting (Pins are in BCM mode you can see `here <http://raspberrypi.stackexchange.com/a/12967>`_  what your pin numbers are.).

+Since Mopidy-GPIOcont uses the internal pullup resistors of your Raspberry buttons should be connected as

+[Pin] -> [Button] -> [Ground].

 REQUIRED